Hardik-Kumar1101/life-skills-track/Listening and Active Communication.md

 4. Practice active listening: Actively engage with the speaker's words and content.
 Use verbal cues like nodding, verbal affirmations ("I see," "Sure," "Interesting"), and paraphrasing to show you are actively processing their message.

-5. *Avoid distractions*: Find a quiet and comfortable environment for the conversation, especially for important or sensitive discussions.
+5. Avoid distractions: Find a quiet and comfortable environment for the conversation, especially for important or sensitive discussions.

-**Question 5
+**Question 5**
-*When do you switch to Passive communication style in your day to day life?
+*When do you switch to Passive communication style in your day to day life?*

-*Answer
+*Answer*
 Passive communication is characterized by a reluctance to express one's own needs, desires, and opinions openly.
 Instead, passive individuals tend to avoid conflict, suppress their emotions, and may struggle to assert themselves.
 They may prioritize pleasing others or avoiding confrontation over expressing their own viewpoints.

 People may switch to a passive communication style in various situations, including: